open/close all folders

 Harry Osborn / Green Goblin

-- Adaptational Villainy: As opposed to Electro's Adaptational Heroism above, Harry Osborn is notably less sympathetic than he was in the comics, being the Big Bad of the second film, and the Green Goblin that's responsible for Gwen Stacy's death, rather than his father.
+- Adaptational Villainy: As opposed to Electro's Adaptational Nice Guy above, Harry Osborn is notably less sympathetic than he was in the comics, being the Big Bad of the second film, and the Green Goblin that's responsible for Gwen Stacy's death, rather than his father.
 In the comics, Harry was genuinely upset by Gwen's death and was a close personal friend.

 - Ax-Crazy: Starts off with relatively decent behavior, but grows progressively insane as the movie continues, culminating in him, well, becoming the Goblin.

 - Big Bad Friend: To Peter, his best friend when they were kids.

 - Body Horror: His disease becomes increasingly apparent as time goes by, with his skin falling apart.
-He later painfully mutates into a goblin-like creature with pale yellow-green skin, longer nose and ears, yellowed teeth, and discolored Wild Hair after given the spider venom.
-The alternate cut of this scene is much more gross and distrubing.
+He later painfully mutates into a goblin-like creature with pale yellow-green skin, longer nose and ears, yellowed teeth, and discolored Wild Hair after being given the spider venom.
+The alternate cut of this scene is much more gross and disturbing.

 - Childhood Friends: With Peter Parker.
-This is notable in that Peter was the only friend he had that wasn't after his money.
+This is notable in that Peter was the only friend he had who wasn't after his money.

 - Comic-Book Movies Don't Use Codenames: Never calls himself the Green Goblin, only named as such in the credits.
 In fact the word goblin isn't spoken by anyone.